-The international English language testing system (IELTS) is the world’s most popular English language proficiency test for higher education and global migration, with over 2 million tests taken in the last year.
+The International English Language Testing System (IELTS) is the world’s most popular English language proficiency test for higher education and global migration.